eliaz5536/NetAuto/README.md

 ```

 # Results
-The following results of these scans will produce output directories and the rest of enumeration programs for each of the following ports which output all enumeration scans of specified ports.
+The following will produce output directories for each of the selected ports which that will output all enumeration scans.
 ## Reconnaissance Output Directory
 ```
 Netauto